xma711/notebook/programming/python/common_knowledge/README.md

 imports
 --------------------

-allow code isolatioin and re-use
+Allow code isolatioin and re-use

 add references to variables/classes/functions etc into the current namespace